triuyen/AI_agent/README.md

 Short to medium timeframes: Often works better on shorter timeframes where ranges are more defined Markets with regular corrections: Assets that tend to correct after significant moves rather than trending continuously

+## Model Used for training
-## Combine traditional strategy rules with a lightweight machine learning model that:
+### Combine traditional strategy rules with a lightweight machine learning model that:
 Detects the current market regime (trending vs. range-bound) Selects the appropriate strategy based on the regime Applies standard entry/exit rules for that strategy